boegel/PyGHee/README.md

 Event data is logged in JSON format in a directory named `events_log` that is located in the directory where the GitHub App is started.

-The logs are organised hierarchically, by *event type*, *event action*, *date* (in that order).
+The logs are organized hierarchically, by *event type*, *event action*, *date* (in that order).

 For each incoming event, two JSON files are created, one for:
-* the request headers including high-level information like the timestamp on which the event occured, etc.
+* the request headers including high-level information like the timestamp on which the event occurred, etc.
 * the request body including the actual event information (which depends on the event type).

 Here's an example of a single event that got logged: an issue commented that was created on 20 Feb 2022 at 14:23:27: